 |5||50% Max $1,000||Visit Site

-If you live in the United States, you can legally wager on the football safely by using a domestically regulated sportsbook in the few states that offer them or by using a reputable offshore betting site like those listed here.
+If you are inside of the United States, you can legally wager on XFL football safely by using a domestically regulated sportsbook in the few states that offer them or by using a reputable offshore betting site like those listed here.

 In the case of the US-based sportsbooks (whether online or on land), these are only accessible by bettors physically inside the states in question, making them less than ideal for the majority of Americans who wish to bet on XFL action.
 For most of the country, offshore betting sites are the way to go, as these operate outside of US legal jurisdiction and are immune from laws like the Interstate Wire Act (1961) and the UIGEA (2006).

 Please note that there is one US state that has betting laws that make it illegal to gamble online: Washington.
 However, there are plenty of online sports bettors from the state, and these laws do not appear to be enforced.
 However, if you live in WA, you are advised to follow all local mandates.

 - Step 1: Sign up at a legal USA betting site – All the XFL betting sites we recommend are first-rate, and you can’t go wrong with any of them.
 Joining is fast and free, and most sites accept members from all 50 states.